-ods like e-mail needs clarification.16 Art.
+Similarly, the question of when an offer may be withdrawn in the case of the use of instantaneous communication methods like e-mail needs clarification.
+15 Art.
 15(2) CISG provides that an 'offer may be withdrawn if the withdrawal reaches the offeree before or at the same time as the offer.'
 In such case a withdrawal of an offer would never be possible if the offer was sent electronically.
-The offer would always be received by 'the information system and can be retrieved before the withdrawal reaches the addressee, and this fact can always be traced and proven'.17 Hence, due to the use of instantaneous communication methods Art.
+The offer would always be received by 'the information system and can be retrieved before the withdrawal reaches the addressee, and this fact can always be traced and proven.'
+Hence, due to the use of instantaneous communication methods Art.
 15(2) CISG becomes obsolete in practice.
 What remains is the revocation of an offer under Art.
 16 CISG with its more demanding requirements.